 No more specs lost in chat threads.
 Plans stream into a persistent, editable document — not a chat message that disappears.
 Every task lives on a kanban board with its full planning session attached.
 You can read it, edit it, and hand it to your agent days later.

 Build confidently outside your expertise.
 Implementing an AI agent?
 A data pipeline?
 A payment integration?
 Tekk researches the domain during your planning session, evaluates approaches against your specific codebase, and surfaces what you don't know before your coding agent starts writing code you'll have to redo.
+For complex features that need structured requirements before any code is written, an ai prd generator grounded in your codebase closes the gap between what you intend and what gets built.

 Explicit scope protection on every task.
 Every plan has a "Not Building" section — what's explicitly out of scope.
 That's the conversation you needed to have with yourself before giving the agent a vague brief.
 Scope creep disappears when scope is defined before execution starts.